owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 always (open || close)
 ```

-Cool, we have a state machine specification!
-Note that this
+We have a state machine specification!
+Note that this specification
-specification only allows for transitions where the visibility of the
+only allows for transitions where the visibility of the consent screen
-consent screen changes back and forth.
+changes back and forth.

-To avoid possible confusion, I want to point out that a state machine
-specification in this context is not the same as a model in TLA+ (or
-other model checkers.)
-We're not building a model to prove or check
-properties against.
-Rather, we're defining properties in terms of
-state machine transitions, and the end goal is to test actual system
-behavior (e.g. web applications, desktop applications, APIs) using
-recorded traces and our specifications.

 So far we've only seen examples of *safety properties*.
 Those are
-properties that specify that "nothing bad happens".
+properties that specify that "nothing bad happens."
 But we also want
 to specify that systems somehow make progress.
 The following two
 temporal operators let us specify *liveness properties*, i.e. "good
-things eventually happen".
+things eventually happen."

 ### Eventually